associationforsoftwaretesting/whose/content/en/docs/community/community-building.md

 The testers in my company do not exist within a single testing department, and are embedded across the company within project teams.
 This led to much silo-‐‑ing of experiences, information and solutions.
-To address this issue, and to generally encourage our testers to communicate with one another, we started \"Testers Teas\".
+To address this issue, and to generally encourage our testers to communicate with one another, we started "Testers Teas".
 These are short meetings, to which all testers are invited, and attendance is optional.
 The goal of the Testers Tea is to get testers together and talking.
 We have had many formats for these gatherings including [Lean Coffee](http://leancoffee.org/){.external .text}, videos, games, presentations.